ibmresilient/resilient-community-apps/fn_extrahop/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Components for 'fn_extrahop'**
+**IBM Security SOAR app for ExtraHop**

  ![screenshot: main](./doc/screenshots/main.png)

 ExtraHop is a cybersecurity cloud-native solution that provides AI-based network intelligence to help enterprises detect and respond to advanced threats.

-The ExtraHop App for SOAR escalates ExtraHop detections into IBM Security SOAR as an incident/case and facilitates manual enrichment and remediation actions against an ExtraHop RevealX 360 environment in the IBM SOAR Platform.
+The ExtraHop App for IBM SOAR escalates ExtraHop detections into IBM Security SOAR as an incident/case and facilitates manual enrichment and remediation actions against an ExtraHop RevealX 360 environment in the IBM SOAR Platform.

 ### Key Features
 <!--